 CSF is the fluid that surrounds your brain and spinal cord.
 This test uses an electrical

 current on a CSF sample to separate out types of protein called immunoglobulins.
 Normally,

-your CSF has not much protein in it.
-An increase in the amount of these proteins could
+your CSF does not contain much protein.
+An increase in the amount of these proteins